lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 You will be working on this [Colab Notebook for Fine-Tuning/Prompting on LIGHT Enviroment Data]({{ site.baseurl }}/homeworks/generating-descriptions/hw2.ipynb).

-*Remember to make a copy of the notebook into your own Drive by choosing "Save a Copy in Drive" from Colab's "File" menu.*

 In addition to working your way through the Colab Notebook, I recommend reading the [OpenAI documentation](https://platform.openai.com/docs/overview), and trying the examples in the Playground.

 ## What to submit